Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries

 \section{Conclusion}

-In this paper we have analyzed wave propagation in a shallow-water acoustic waveguide with a randomly perturbed free surface and uneven topography, and the resulting coupling mechanism between the three kinds of modes (propagating, radiating, and evanescent).
-The diffusion system obtained in Section \ref{thasyptoticP2} describing the mode coupling mechanism can be used to simulate numerically wave propagation in a waveguide with perturbations of its geometry \cite{borcea}.
+In this paper we have analyzed wave propagation in an acoustic waveguide with a randomly perturbed free surface and uneven topography, and the resulting coupling mechanism between the three kinds of modes (propagating, radiating, and evanescent).
 We have shown that the evolution of the forward propagating mode amplitudes can be described in term of a diffusion process (Theorem \ref{thasymptP21}, Theorem \ref{thasymptP12}, and Theorem \ref{thasympP2}) taking into account the main coupling mechanisms: the coupling with the evanescent modes induces a mode-dependent and frequency-dependent phase modulation on the propagating modes, the coupling with the radiating modes, in addition to a mode-dependent and frequency-dependent phase modulation, induces a mode-dependent and frequency-dependent attenuation on the propagating modes.
-In other words, the propagating modes lose energy through the radiating modes into the bottom of the waveguide and their total energy decays exponentially with the size of the perturbed sections.
-Moreover, we can express the decay rate in terms of a variational formula over a finite-dimensional space (Theorem \ref{expdeccpeP2}).
+Moreover, we have observed (Proposition \ref{coefdec} and Proposition \ref{coefdec2}) that the surface and bottom fluctuations affect the amplitude of the forward propagating modes in the same way.
+However, the amplitudes of highest propagating mode is more affected because of an efficient coupling with the radiating modes.